chapel-lang/chapel/doc/rst/technotes/gpu.rst

 To deploy code to a GPU, put the relevant code in an ``on`` statement targeting a GPU sublocale (i.e. ``here.gpus[0]``).

-Any arrays that are declared by tasks executing on a GPU sublocale will be allocated into unified memory and will be accessible on the GPU.
-Chapel will launch CUDA kernels for all eligible loops (instead of running the loop on the CPU) that are encountered by tasks executing on a GPU sublocale.
+Any arrays that are declared by tasks executing on a GPU sublocale will, when using the default memory strategy, be allocated into unified memory and will be accessible on the GPU (see the `Memory Strategies`_ subsection for more information about alternate memory strategies).

+Chapel will launch CUDA kernels for all eligible loops that are encountered by tasks executing on a GPU sublocale.
 Loops are eligible when:

-* They are order-independent (e.g., `forall` or `foreach`).
+* They are order-independent (e.g., ``forall`` or ``foreach``).
 * They only make use of known compiler primitives that are fast and local.
 Here "fast" means "safe to run in a signal handler" and "local" means "doesn't cause any network communication".
 In practice, this means loops not containing